roots/docs/trellis/multisite.md

 publish_to_discourse:
   - "0"
 ---
 Trellis assumes your WordPress configuration already has multisite set up.
-If not, ensure the following values are placed somewhere in Bedrock's `config/application.php` before running the `wordpress-sites` role:
+If not, ensure the following values are placed somewhere in Bedrock's `config/application.php` before provisioning your server:

 ```php
 /* Multisite */